This post has been updated with new links and fresh content.

 The first is the classic quality over quantity debate.

 The sad fact of the matter is that more hours doesn’t necessarily mean better work or improved results.
 As the great Vince Lombardi once said:

 “Practice doesn’t make perfect.
 Only ‘perfect practice’ makes perfect.”

-This time investment is worth it if the new variants increase performance.
+The time investment is worth it if the new variants increase performance.
 But as any experienced split-tester will tell you, sometimes the original outperforms the variation, which can leave you in a bit of a hole in terms of paying for wasted hours.

-Percentage Of Ad Spend
+2) Charging By Percentage Of Ad Spend

 Some charge only 10% of ad spend while others shoot for 15%-20% of ad spend.